MariaDash/Server_logs/README.md

 ```
 tail -f app.log | grep error_log.log
 ```
-## Pushing server from local machine to remote machine
+## 1. Pushing script (on python) from local machine to remote machine and testing server
 1. Open folder with script in CLI
 2. Push it
 ```